AnhNguyenlost13/progress-bar-thingy/README.md

 - [x] Change the color on new best
 - [x] Improve code
 ## Attributions
-* some code taken from Naxrin's ProgressBarColor mod
+* Some *(prolly a tiny portion lol)* code taken from Naxrin's ProgressBarColor mod
-* new best code taken from Golden Best from Firee
+* New best (determination) code taken from Golden Best from Firee
+* Mod icon made by Alphalaneous

 <!--
 # Resources